Revou-FSSE-Jun25/milestone-1-ingenioust91/README.md

 - [Contact](#contact-section)

 ## Home
-A main banner with CTA button link to contact us
+A main banner with CTA button linked to contact us

 ## Service
-A brief about what i can do for my clients
+A brief about who am i and what i can do for my clients

 ## Project
 A gallery of my latest project with descriptions